GajendraAwasthi/EWS_Extension/README.md

 # EdgeSuggestAI

-A robust, cross-browser extension for Edge, Chrome, and Firefox that auto-suggests internet search queries as you type in the search bar of Google, Bing, and DuckDuckGo.
+A robust, cross-browser extension for Edge, Chrome, and Firefox that overlays real-time Google search suggestions in the search bar of Google, Bing, and DuckDuckGo.

 ## Features

-- Works reliably across Edge, Chrome, Firefox
+- Works reliably on Edge, Chrome, Firefox
 - Supports Google, Bing, DuckDuckGo
 - Fetches suggestions from Google Suggest API in real time
 - Keyboard and mouse navigation (Up/Down/Enter/Click)